Fish River Chain of Lakes, Maine, USA

 - Statistics / Weather / Helpful Links

 Looking for Fish River Chain of Lakes cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 For big-lake fishing, Aroostook County’s Fish River Chain of Lakes is the destination of choice.
 Home of Maine’s best landlocked salmon fishery, the lakes are somewhat remote, located near the border of New Brunswick, Canada.
 The eight natural lakes are undammed, making this ideal trout and salmon breeding areas.
 The cottage owners who own or lease land count their lucky stars for the chance to spend happy days on the pristine lakes.